Is Your Business Prepared for a Cyber Attack?

-Ensure all employees undertake regular privacy training and understand your business' personal information handling procedures.
-It is important that you maintain written training materials for all employees.
+Ensure all employees undertake regular privacy and cyber security training and understand your business' personal information handling procedures.
+It is important that you maintain writtern training materials for all employees.

 Keep up to date with emerging threats and scams.
-A great way of doing this is to subscribe to the Governments free alert service https://www.staysmartonline.gov.au/alert-service
+A great way of doing this is to subscribe to the Governments free Cyber alert service.

-A Cyber Attack Response Plan outlines the steps to manage a cyber security incident.
-The plan should help you and your employees respond to a variety of incidents quickly and methodically, lessen any impact/losses and return your business to regular operations as soon as possible.
+This outlines the steps to manage a cyber security incident and should help you and your employees respond to a variety of incidents quickly and methodically, lessen any impact/losses and return your business to regular operations as soon as possible.

 Consider taking out suitable insurance cover.
 There are two (2) main policy types/extensions that Coverforce recommend to businesses looking to arrange cyber insurance.
 These are: